Littlesnakess/learngit/readme.txt

-This is my first git Demo
+This is my first git Demo!

+Frist change!!!!